dykyi-roman/book-summary/ddd-vernon.md

 Anemic model this is a way to build architecture named a transaction script. avoid her using

 # <a name="BoundedСontext"><h1>Bounded context</h1></a>

+Bounded context - consists of domain and subdomain.
+Most often the domain can be any large modules or functionals.
+One Bounded context can include one or more domain.
+Example: User and role = access context.

+The word book in two context means the diferent.
+Example in marketing the book this is a set of attributes(author, title, page count).
+In typography  the book this is a set of attributes(author, title, count, price...).
+A good way use a DTO for move object from one context to the second.
+If books use in both context - this is a bad architecture, but if this is not a shared kernel.